Download PDF

 📋 Highlights

-• Core EPS Growth: Core earnings per share reached $1.99, a 3% increase from the prior year.
+• Core EPS Growth:: Core earnings per share reached $1.59, a 3% increase on a currency-neutral basis, despite $150M after-tax headwinds.

 3. NewsRoom